Description Usage Arguments Details Value Note Author(s) See Also Examples

 additional arguments passed to function |

-is similar to steady.1D
+multiroot.1D is similar to steady.1D, except for the

-function specification which is simpler in multiroot.1D
+function specification which is simpler in multiroot.1D.

 It is to be used to solve (simple) boundary value problems of differential equations.